2i2c-org/infrastructure/docs/howto/event-prep.md

 ### 2. Consider dedicated nodepools on shared clusters

-If the hub that's having an event is running on a shared cluster, then we might want to consider putting it on a dedicated nodepool as that will help with cost isolation, scaling up/down effectively, not impacting other hub's users performance.
+If the hub that's having an event is running on a shared cluster, then we might want to consider putting it on a dedicated nodepool as that will help with cost isolation, scaling up/down effectively, and avoid impacting other hub's users performance.

 ```{admonition} Action to take
 :class: tip